vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 This means that many features in Vulkan are optional and using them requires explicitly turning them on.
 It is common to have features that are unsupported on Mobile but supported on most Desktop GPUs.

-When running a Vulkan powered application on both Desktop and Mobile, you have the option of using one or two core render paths, it is recommended to run two core render path as the alternative will be at the cost of sub optimal performance.
+When running a Vulkan powered application on both Desktop and Mobile, you have the option of using one or two core render paths.
+It is recommended to run two core render path as the alternative will be at the cost of sub optimal performance.
 The API being unified means the two render paths can share code between them.

 This tutorial will be focused on writing Vulkan for Desktop, however we will cover many of the differences between the two types of GPUs.